Skip to main content

 Once the finish line is defined, the entire team will work together towards the same result.
 Analyse the relevant metrics and reports along the way and make adjustments when necessary.

-If two after months of releasing the campaigns to increase your booking conversions you notice paid advertising is bringing more revenue than other tools, talk to your team and adapt your plan to better achieve the goal.
+If two months after releasing the campaigns to increase your booking conversions you notice paid advertising is bringing more revenue than other tools, talk to your team and adapt your plan to better achieve the goal.

 By running periodic reviews you can keep everyone aligned and motivated to continue making progress.